JoyNgozi/Joy_Ngozi/README.md

-# I am Joy
+# I am Joy.

-I am a results-driven data analyst with a strong foundation in customer support and a passion for turning data into actionable business insights.
+I am a results-oriented data analyst who has a solid background in customer service and a strong desire to transform data into useful business insights.
 With 5 years of experience in customer support, I developed expertise in managing customer relationships, resolving complex issues, and analyzing support trends to improve service delivery.
 My transition into data analytics was fueled by a desire to leverage data to enhance customer experiences and drive business growth.

 Core Skills:

-Data Analysis & Visualization: SQL, Excel, and Tableau for extracting, analyzing, and visualizing data to support strategic decision-making.
+Data Analysis and Visualization: SQL, Excel, and Tableau are used to extract, analyze, and visualize data to help with strategic decision-making.

-Customer Support Analytics: Expertise in using tools like Zendesk,freshdesk, and HubSpot to analyze support tickets, measure key performance indicators (KPIs), and identify areas for process improvement.
+Customer Support Analytics: Proficient in using tools such as Zendesk, Freshdesk, and HubSpot to analyze support tickets, measure key performance indicators (KPIs), and identify areas for process improvement.

-Problem-Solving & Communication: Adept at translating complex data findings into business-friendly narratives, bridging the gap between technical and non-technical teams.
+Problem-Solving & Communication

 Highlights:
 Designed and implemented a customer support dashboard that reduced ticket resolution time by 20%.